Hilary B. Price: Work

 Price publishes her panels almost daily to her website named after her strip ("Rhymes with Orange").
 The title is derived from the belief that no English word rhymes with orange.

 Price's panels often feature animals such as cats and dogs in lieu of humans and don't feature any reoccurring characters.

 Her strip's format is also unique in design.
 A typical Price comic features one long panel where the illustration and dialogue are found, and to the left is a smaller panel with the title of the strip and often a secondary punchline and smaller illustration.
 This setup has the reader going from right to left rather than the typical left to right found in most Western comics.

 In addition to her website her work has also appeared in Parade Magazine, Funny Times, People and Glamour.

 Price has released several compilations of her work in books, one of those being "Hanukkomics" in which she gathered all of her comics about Jewish culture and holidays.

 Her inspirations for comics include "Dr. Seuss for the rhymes, Shel Silverstein for the clever wordplay and black-and-white illustrations, and The New Yorker cartoonists Roz Chast, Sam Gross and George Booth."
 But her main influence comes from greeting card artist Sandra Boynton.
-In the eighth grade, Price learned that Boynton, who she had assumed was a male, was in fact a female.
+In the eighth grade, Price learned that Boynton, whom she had assumed was a male, was in fact a female.
 This opened up the idea to Price that women could do "funny drawings" too.

 Personal life

 After graduating college, Price moved to San Francisco for several years before moving to western Massachusetts in 1987, living first in South Deerfield and then in Northampton.

-Price is an openly gay, Jewish woman who lives in Florence, Massachusetts with her partner, dog, and cat.
+Price is an openly gay, Jewish woman who lives in Hadley, Massachusetts with her dog.
 She plays ice hockey.